-A's requests in a bank of Channel 0 (see Fig 1(a)).
-As a result, Application B stalls for a long period of time (4 DRAM bank access latencies, in this example) until the 3 previously scheduled requests from A to the same bank get serviced.
-In contrast, if the two applications' data are mapped to separate channels as shown in Figure 1(b), B's request is not queued and can be serviced immediately, leading to B's fast progress (1 access latency vs 4 access latencies).
-Furthermore, even Application A's access latency improves (4 vs. 5 time units) because the interference caused to it by B's single request is eliminated.
+In Figure 1, we present a conceptual example showing the performance benefits of mapping the pages of applications with largely different memory-intensities to separate channels.
+Application A on Core 0 has high memory-intensity, generating memory requests at a high rate; Application Bon Core 1 has low memory-intensity, generating requests at a much lower rate.
+Figures 1(a) and 1(b) show characteristic examples of what can happen with conventional page mapping (where the pages of applications A and B are mapped to the same channels) and with application-aware channel partitioning (where the pages of applications A and B are mapped to separate channels), respectively.
+In the first case, B's single request is queued behind three of A's requests in Bank 0 of Channel 0 (see Fig 1(a)).
+As a result, Application B stalls for a long period of time (four time units) until the three previously scheduled requests from A to the same bank get serviced.
+In contrast, if the two applications' data are mapped to separate channels as shown in Figure 1(b), B's request can be serviced immediately, enabling its faster progress (from four time units to one time unit).
+Application A's access latency improves (from five to four time units) because the interference caused to it by B's single request is eliminated.